 These are great for a buffet-style brunch, to take to work with you for breakfast and/or lunch, or even as an appetizer if you use a mini muffin pan.
 Foolproof recipe below.
 Enjoy!

 - Grease a muffin pan with butter and preheat oven to 350 degrees F.

-- Saute mushrooms in butter and 1 teaspoon of rosemary in a medium skillet over medium-high heat with a pinch of salt.
+- Sauté mushrooms in butter and 1 teaspoon of chopped rosemary in a medium skillet over medium-high heat with a pinch of salt.
 Stir once and allow to sit for a few minutes, until most of the liquid has been released from the mushrooms and has evaporated (4-5 minutes).

-- Meanwhile, whisk together the milk and eggs in a medium bowl.
-Add salt and pepper to taste, flour, baking powder, and goat cheese.
+- Meanwhile, whisk together the milk (2 cups) and 4 eggs in a medium bowl.
+Add salt and pepper to taste, flour (3/4 cup), baking powder (1 teaspoon), and goat cheese (6 oz.).

 - Add mushroom mixture to egg mixture.